-Founded in 1968, The Annapolis Naval Sailing Association (ANSA) is a volunteer not-for-profit sailing association dedicated to safe and affordable recreational sailing on the Chesapeake Bay and to promoting the sailing heritage of the Bay.
+The Annapolis Naval Sailing Association was formed in 1968 as a chapter of the United States Naval Sailing Association.
+ANSA is a volunteer non profit sailing association dedicated to safe and affordable recreational sailing on the Chesapeake Bay and to promoting the sailing heritage of the Bay.
 Our membership is open to anyone with an interest in learning to sail, instructing, or just cruising on the Bay with us for fun.
-We base club operations out of Holiday Point Marina near Annapolis, Maryland.
-Our primary goal is to build competent crew and skippers of larger sailing boats while offering affordable sailing on the Bay.
+We base club operations out of marinas local to Annapolis, Maryland.
+Our primary goal is to build competent crew and skippers of larger sailing boats while offering affordable sailing opportunities on the Bay.

 We offer the full range of American Sailing Association (ASA) certifications as part of our training program, including ASA 101, 103, 104, 105, 114, and 118.
 We also offer training based on U.S. Navy standards as formalized by the U.S. Naval Sailing Association for those interested in pursuing night sailing and more comprehensive skills.

 Our Training Schedule for 2021 is now posted.
 You may register for classes, including our Online ASA 105 Coastal Navigation which begins January 12, 2021.

 In addition to our scheduled On-the-Water classes, we will offer private training and flexible scheduling.
 While most of our classes are on weekends, our Instructors are also available during the week in some cases.

 FROM THE COMMODORE

 The year 2019 was a very active one for ANSA.
 We continued offering American Sailing Association (ASA) sailing certificates as well as USNSA qualifications.
 We grew our training program and provided 70 ASA certifications for on-the-water classes and navigation, as well as offering club sails on the Chesapeake Bay to help our students practice and gain skills.
 Our goal is providing affordable sailing on the Bay to our members.